 It got me thinking about the concept of “Utility cycling” and I was surprised to find a Wikipedia article on it specifically.

 Utility cycling encompasses any cycling not done primarily for fitness, recreation such as cycle touring, or sport such as cycle racing, but simply as a means of transport.
 It is the most common type of cycling in the world - Wikipedia

 In Mongolia on my last cycle tour I met a guy from the Netherlands.
 He said that there people don’t just do short utility journey but over longer distances too.

 Last week I went to an interview for the design degree I applied for at Goldsmiths.
 The lecturer I met said (in jest) that they should get rid of the motorways and replace them with cycle lanes.

 This may be going a bit far, but when Tom, Mark and I cycled in the Netherlands, we often used the long distance cycle routes and some of these followed parallel to the main trunk roads or to the rail tracks (this was also the case in Switzerland).

-Last week I was able to get a lift back home from London with my dad as he was on the way back from working on the South Coast.
-He was delayed because of jams on the M25 over 5 junctions.
-I finally met him in Redbourne, and we took the M1 which was also stop-start.
+Last week I was able to get a lift back home from London with my dad.
+He was on the way back from working on the South Coast.
+He was delayed because of traffic jams on the M25.
+I met him in Redbourne, and we took the M1 which was also stop-start.
 Getting people out of cars onto bikes would reduce the number of cars.